norman02/100-days-of-code/log.md

 ### Day 2: November 17, 2020

-**Today's Progress**: Studied regular expressions on freeCodeCamp.com.
+**Today's Progress**: Studied regular expressions on freeCodeCamp.com, studied SASS on codecademy.com

 **Thoughts:** There's no way I am memorizing regular expressions.
 I should create a cheat sheet for my blog.
 I should also work on my blog...